nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 There are a total of 6 commands under Event feature.
  `CommandEventAdd`, `CommandEventDel`, `CommandEventList`  ,`CommandEventStatus`, `CommandSearchEvent` , `CommandEventCountdown` , `CommandAddEventAttendance`,`CommandDelEventAttendance`, `CommandViewEventAttendence`.
- They are packaged under EventCommands as shown in diagram 1.
+ They are packaged under EventCommands as shown above in Diagram 1.

  The implementation for each Event command is described in detail below.